Salisbury City F.C.

 Salisbury City Football Club was an English football club based in Salisbury, Wiltshire.
-They were formed in 1947 and played at The Raymond McEnhill Stadium.
+They were formed in 1947 and played at Victoria Park until 1997, and then at the Raymond McEnhill Stadium.
 Salisbury had gained back-to-back promotions in recent years, first to the Conference South in the 2005–06 season by finishing top of the Southern League Premier Division, followed by winning the play-off final in the 2006–07 season to participate in the Conference Premier in 2007–08.
-They played the 2010–11 season in the Southern League Premier Division after being relegated from the Conference Premier at the end of the 2009–10 season, but won promotion to the Conference South for the 2011–12 season in the first season following their relegation.
+They played the 2010–11 season in the Southern League Premier Division after being demoted from the Conference Premier at the end of the 2009–10 season, but won promotion to the Conference South for the 2011–12 season in the first season following their relegation.
 The club spent two seasons in the Conference South before winning promotion to the Conference Premier via the play-offs in the 2012–13 season.
 In 2014, the club were removed from the Football Conference after failing to pay debts.
 The club reformed as Salisbury F.C. for the 2015–16 season.

 History

 The club was founded as Salisbury F.C. in 1947.
-A previous Salisbury City Football Club existed during the early 20th century, and played in the Southern League Second Division between 1906 and 1911, but the later club did not consider itself to be related.
+A previous Salisbury City Football Club existed during the early 20th century, and played in the Southern League Second Division between 1906 and 1911, and the Western League in the 1930s, but the later club did not consider itself to be related.